Type: Transportation Improvement

 In conjunction with $200 million in mixed-use private development along Asheville’s River Arts District, a $50 million tax-funded investment will reroute roads and increase pedestrian accessibility.
 The city has hired Code Studio, an Austin-based land planning firm, to conduct meetings and workshops with new residents to develop new “form-based” zoning rules for the area.

 New roads and pedestrian pathways may be routed through existing properties, and new zoning rules may drastically alter the landscape of the neighborhood.
-Code Studio consultants are now working through plans for the updated River Arts district.Click here to view Project Updates for the River Arts District Click here to view a detailed Project Map
+Code Studio consultants are now working through plans for the updated River Arts district.

-We Want to Help
+We’re Here to Help